U.S. inflation, housing data bolster rate hike argument

 Elsewhere, the index for rent increased 0.4 percent, the largest rise since August 2013.

-With the residential vacancy rate near a 22-year low as a firming labor market boosts household formation, shelter costs are likely to continue rising.
+With the residential vacancy rate near a 22-year low as a firming labour market boosts household formation, shelter costs are likely to continue rising.

 There were also increases in the cost of recreation, new motor vehicles, tobacco, airline fares and personal care.
 These offset declines in the prices for apparel, medical care, used cars and trucks and household furnishings.